firasrg/autocare-rest-api/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to the **Car Service REST API** !
+Thank you for considering contributing to the **AutoCare REST API** !
 By participating, you're helping to build a more reliable and feature-rich community project.
 Please take a moment to review these guidelines to ensure a smooth collaboration.

 ## Table of Content